Here are the 5 steps you need to take to stop yourself from overspending on Christmas gifts

 They say cash is king, and they’re right!
-Especially when it comes to spending money.
+Especially when it comes to spending money during the Christmas season.
 Because when the cash is out, the spending is done!
 It’s genius at its most basic, and it works every time (as long as you leave your credit cards at home).
-You simply cannot overspend on Christmas gifts!
+You simply cannot overspend on Christmas gifts when you use cash!

 Nerdwallet references a cult classic report where, “An often-cited study is one conducted by Dun & Bradstreet, in which the company found that people spend 12%-18% more when using credit cards instead of cash.”

 Don’t forget that when you pay with cash, you won’t have to pay interest on the charge either!
 Look at it this way; when you pay cash, you’re buying something.
 When you pay with a credit card, you’re borrowing the money for it; you didn’t buy it (but you’ll pay extra for it in interest!)

 Step Five – Don’t go into the stores!